Fiserv/developer-studio-test/docs/resources/cat-dog.md

 > It's very weird.

-For example, this entire page is anti-Cat Dog!
+For example, this entire page is composed of Cat Dog!

 Below is a quick reference of Cat Dog.